 Cryospain’s latest project will see us overhaul a ship’s engine to run on cleaner, greener liquid hydrogen fuel cell power!

 Hydrogen fuel cells have witnessed something of a boom recently.
-Firstly, they have positioned themselves as the perfect substitution for harmful fossil fuels.
+Firstly, they have positioned themselves as the perfect substitution for harmful fossil fuels (you can read about our LNG ship retrofits here).
 And secondly, they are far more compact than their huge and heavy predecessors.
 This technology is therefore being chosen by the biggest players for the manufacture of industrial machinery: trucks, ships, agricultural machinery, etc.

 Liquid hydrogen: clean and versatile

 Hydrogen currently has two main applications.
 Firstly, for obtaining electrical energy from fuel cells.
 Secondly, for storing overproduction of energy from electrical networks.
 In order to ensure sustainability, we can extract hydrogen from a range of different renewable energies.
 These include wind, tidal, hydro-electrical and solar among a wide range of other planet-friendly options.
 And these green energies then provide the electricity we need to carry out water electrolysis, which is a process that separates the hydrogen (H2) from the oxygen (O2) that make up water (H2O).

 For Cryospain, a company with extensive expertise in cryogenic engineering, this technology is nothing new.
 We have a wealth of experience in liquid hydrogen supply systems for powering fuel cell systems.
 This job, however, is special.
 We’ll be working on one of the first ships to be equipped with a fully-functional fuel cell.
 For this exciting project, Crysopain will supply a liquid hydrogen system, including design, production and assembly of several cryogenic pipes.